As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Choose a Trekking Pole Tent

-Gone are the days of carrying tent poles for your tent, instead of cutting weight you are going to want to invest in a trekking pole tent.
+Gone are the days of carrying tent poles for your tent.
+Instead of cutting weight, you will want to invest in a trekking pole tent.

 This will cut the weight of the poles directly off your base weight and make dual use of the trekking poles you will be bringing on your hike, something I am always keen to do is get multiple uses out of gear.